symfony/symfony-docs/reference/configuration/kernel.rst

 **type**: ``string`` **default**: ``%env(default:kernel.environment:APP_RUNTIME_ENV)%``

-This parameter stores the name of the current runtime environment used by the application.
+This parameter stores the name of the current :ref:`runtime environment <configuration-runtime-environment>` used by the application.
 Define it with the ``APP_RUNTIME_ENV`` env var; when that env var is not set, this parameter falls back to the value of ``kernel.environment``.